 - Term Loans.
 Term loans are useful for financing working capital, equipment and real estate.
 They allow you to borrow varying amounts of money with flexible term lengths.
 Term loans can have low payment flexibility, and they require collateral in some cases

 - Commercial Mortgages.
 Commercial mortgages can help you fund construction, acquire property, or repay construction loans.
-They often have lower interest rates than term loans or lines of credit, and the loan terms are usually for a number of years, which can keep payments manageable.
+They often have lower interest rates than term loans or lines of credit, and the loan terms are usually longer, which can keep payments manageable.
 Commercial mortgages may require a substantial initial down payment

 - Equipment Financing.
 Equipment financing can improve cash flow and help better budget your business expenses.
 Because you’re leasing and not purchasing the equipment, it can also help you lower your overall costs.
 Equipment financing is useful for equipment that you plan to replace often, such as those that are affected by changes in technology.
 However, you have no equity in the equipment, which means your costs may be higher than with other types of financing.
 And, depending on the type of equipment, the financing terms could be longer than the useful life of the equipment